Exhibition

 Alex Hyde never wastes a word, but her sparing language conjures up a visually rich world in which she explores the complexities of female friendship across boundaries of class, success and creativity -- Caroline Walker

-The formidable characters that inhabit the pages of Exhibition and their intense relationships come to life strikingly, through Alex Hyde's crisp and elegant writing.
-Very moving -- Melanie Vandenbrouck
+At once tough-as-nails and brittle, unflinching and tender, the formidable characters that inhabit the pages of Exhibition come to life vividly through Alex Hyde's crisp and elegant writing.
+This exquisite book will stay with me for a long time -- Melanie Vandenbrouck

 A thoroughly enjoyable read, the style of writing makes it pacy, I loved making the connections and recognising the artworks and artists I know, as well as a sideways reference to myself, as a tramp at an opening! -- Gavin Turk